-The Battle for Tarawa formed one piece of a larger U.S. invasion (Operation GALVANIC) to capture Japanese-held territory within the Gilbert Islands.
-The operation commenced on 20 November 1943 with simultaneous attacks at Betio Island (within the Tarawa Atoll, and the U.S. Army landing on Makin Island (over 100 miles north of Tarawa).
-While lighter Japanese defenses at Makin meant fewer losses for U.S. forces, firmly entrenched Japanese defenders at Betio turned the fight for Tarawa into a costly 76-hour battle.
+- The Battle for Tarawa comprised a part of a larger U.S. invasion (Operation GALVANIC) intended to capture Japanese-held territory within the Gilbert Islands.
+The operation commenced on November 20, 1943, with the Second Marine Division landing on Betio, within the Tarawa Atoll, and the U.S. Army landing on Makin Island (over 100 miles north of Tarawa).
+While lighter Japanese defenses at Makin Island meant fewer losses for U.S. forces, firmly entrenched Japanese defenders on Betio Island turned the fight for Tarawa into a costly 76-hour battle.
 The island’s 4,500 Japanese defenders fought back stubbornly from behind solid fortifications.
 With air support and naval gunfire, the Marines rooted out the Japanese defensive positions one at a time.
 U.S. forces defeated a final Japanese counterattack on the night of November 22-23, and eliminated the last Japanese defenders.
 Tarawa, which proved a valuable base, cost more than 1,000 American lives, and twice as many wounded.

-- More than 3,000 Japanese soldiers were killed on the island, as well as an estimated 1,000 Korean laborers.
+- The Japanese lost more than 3,000 killed on the island; an estimated 1,000 Korean laborers also died.
 These men were buried where they fell, or in bomb craters and existing trenches.
-Their remains are sometimes commingled with U.S. casualties are commingled with those of Japanese and Korean dead.
+In many instances, U.S. casualties are commingled with those of Japanese and Korean dead.

-- In 1949, the unidentified remains from Tarawa were buried as individual unknowns at the National Memorial Cemetery of the Pacific (NMCP) in Honolulu, Hawaii.
+- In 1949, the unidentified remains from Tarawa were buried as individual unknowns in the National Memorial Cemetery of the Pacific (NMCP) in Honolulu, Hawaii.

 - In 2008, a group of independent researchers, History Flight, Inc., visited Betio Island to conduct extensive survey work.
 The work, in conjunction with archival research, led the team to identify several sites on the island as World War II cemeteries.

-- Since 2010, History Flight, Inc. and the Defense POW/MIA Accounting Agency (DPAA), have returned to Betio Island each year to conduct further work.
-Survey work and excavations have occurred at multiple sites across the island, resulting in numerous accessions of remains into DPAA’s laboratory.
-Local residents have also continued to turn over remains found during construction or other activities.
+- Since 2009, History Flight, Inc. and the Defense POW/MIA Accounting Agency (DPAA), have returned to Betio Island every year in order to conduct further work.
+Survey work, phase two testing, and excavation work have occurred at multiple sites across the island, resulting in numerous accessions.

-- In June 2015, History Flight, Inc. recovered approximately 35 sets of remains from a site identified as Cemetery 27.
-This cemetery was not located by the 604th GRC during its recovery efforts in 1946.
-In March 2016, an additional 16 sets of remains recovered from the Cemetery 27 project area were turned over to DPAA.
+- In June 2015 and March 2016, History Flight, Inc. recovered approximately fifty-one (51) sets of remains from a site identified as Cemetery 27.
+The 604th GRC never located this cemetery during its recovery efforts in 1946.

-- As a result of the Cemetery 27 discovery, in October 2016 DPAA established the Tarawa Commingled Human Remains Project.
+- In 2016, because of the Cemetery 27 discovery, DPAA established the Tarawa Commingled Human Remains Project.
 The project is dedicated to the analysis of the remains recovered from Tarawa.
 On August 19, 2016, the Department of Defense approved the proposal to disinter all unknowns associated with Tarawa currently interred in the NMCP.
 Disinterment of the remains occurred from October 2016 through May 2017.
-In total DPAA disinterred 95 caskets.

 - In 2017, History Flight, Inc. and DPAA solidified their relationship in a formal partnership.
 Since this date, History Flight, Inc. has maintained a continuous presence on Betio Island, excavating sites believed to be associated with U.S. losses.

-- Forensic analysis of remains recovered from the above missions and disinterments is ongoing in the DPAA Laboratory and identifications continue to be made.
-As of July 17, 2019, DPAA, and its predecessor organizations, has accounted for 114 individual associated with Tarawa Atoll; 68 of these involve accessions from History Flight, Inc.
+- Forensic analysis of remains recovered from the above missions and disinterments is ongoing and identifications continue to be made.
+As of April 2020, the DPAA has identified 137 sets of remains associated with U.S. personnel lost during the battle for Tarawa.